mongrov/timon/REVIEW.md

 ### State Management

-The `SessionContext` is handled properly for queries, but with some limitations:
+The `SessionContext` is handled with per-username isolation:

-- Each query gets a new context, which might impact performance for repeated queries
+- Each `DatabaseManager` instance maintains its own `SessionContext` (one per username)
+- When cloning `DatabaseManager`, a fresh `SessionContext` is created for isolation (see `Clone` implementation in `db_manager.rs:96-113`)
-- No reuse of registered tables between queries
+- Tables are registered per-username context, allowing concurrent queries for different users
+- This design ensures thread-safety and isolation between different user contexts

 ### Data Source Interaction